Retain your top talent by helping them develop.Download Our Guide

 Fonepit AG: Within the Berlin “AndroidPit” community, group lunches, parties, and sports activities are a part of their weekly routine.
 In addition, employees who meet or even exceed their targets receive incentives, including vouchers for such things as free lunches or even vacations.

 Travelbird: This online travel deal agency has more than tripled in growth in a very short period of time, making employee training and career opportunities major topics!
 There, in addition to providing employees with a company restaurant and offering regular massages, an in-house academy provides training for employees – whether in leadership skills, sales, technology, or creation.
 The aim is to have every employee placed in their optimal position within the company.

 Personio: At Personio, it’s not just our growth that is rapid – so are our commutes.
-At the time of hire, each employee is given an environmentally-friendly Uno scooter – or, alternatively, an allowance for public transportation.
-And, to ensure that our growth curve will continue to rise, each employee is given an annual training budget of €1,500.
+At the time of hire, each employee is given an environmentally-friendly Unu scooter – or, alternatively, an allowance for public transportation.
+And, to ensure that our growth curve will continue to rise, each employee is given a training budget of €1,500 per year.

 The best employee retention strategy is one formulated around employees and their development, otherwise known as performance management.
 When you help your employees learn, develop, and succeed in their roles, then you are better able to keep them around for years and years.
 Start by implementing a performance management software today.

 Get exclusive insights, invites and more with our weekly HR newsletter